Gia-Huynh/IO-Shield/README.md

 # IO Shield 3D Model Generator

-This repository provides a tool for generating a 3D model that can be used for 3D printing based on an image of the Io Shield from the manufacturer.
+This repository provides a tool for generating an IO Shield model that can be used for 3D printing based on an image of the IO Shield from the manufacturer.
 The tool is designed to work specifically with images where the background color is consistent.

 ## Images
 ![](/img/Real_Life.jpg "Real life image")